itsananderson/wp2md/README.md

 * Contributor names don't link to WordPress.org profiles (or anywhere, for that matter)
 * Screenshot sections are broken.
 They only list the screenshot titles, and don't link to the actual screenshots in any way
+* WordPress.org supports the <cite> tag, but GitHub doesn't.
+A conversion should probably be made
 * "Your issue here" - Bug reports and pull requests welcome!